-T' 4 '1/ 1' 1 1' First aid/medical supplies Personal hygiene supplies or comfort kits Snack foods and drinks Entertainment items such as board games, activity books for children, drawing paper and markers Provisions for wi-fi for residents if possible Operate Registration Register each resident with the following information: Operate Registration • Family Name Names of all family members Contact phone if available Check with residents to determine if any immediate medical needs are necessary.
+• Einst sid/medical symplics • First aid/medical supplies Personal hygiene supplies or comfort kits Snack foods and drinks • Entertainment items such as board games, activity books for children, drawing paper and markers • Provisions for wi-fi for residents if possible Operate Registration Operate Registration Register each resident with the following information: Family Name Names of all family members • Contact phone if available Check with residents to determine if any immediate medical needs are necessary.
 If so, refer to EMS, the Hospital, or other health care staff as directed.
-In general, federal regulations affect the provision of services in a disaster.
+In general, federal regulations affect the provision of • • • services in a disaster.
 Among these provisions is language forbidding discrimination.
 All persons are welcome at overnight sheltering and are not required to provide identifying documents or other information to gain access to services.
 If residents are required to register with local authorities (e.g. people on parole) then the PD should be contacted for guidance on the appropriate actions to take.
-Segregated dormitory areas or other arrangements may be 0 111 required.
+Segregated dormitory areas or other arrangements may be required.
 Overnight dormitory In general, separate facilities should be established for management families, single women, or single men.
-Distribute supplies for hygiene and other supplies such as bedding and pillows as necessary.
+Distribute supplies management for hygiene and other supplies such as bedding and pillows Tee 1 a as necessary.
 Feeding Meals, snacks, and beverages should be provided.
 In general, attempt to have water and snacks (such as packaged items) available throughout the day and evening.
 Announce and post mealtimes for breakfast, lunch, and dinner in advance.
-These should be prepared on-site by staff or catered by an outside source.
-Ongoing maintenance and Your logistics/helper staff will be critical in keeping up cleaning with ongoing cleaning and maintenance services.
-During the shelter operation, be sure that janitorial services are provided to the extent resources are available.
-At a 1 minimum, ensure waste and trash disposal are conducted regularly.
+These should be prepared on-site by 1 staff or catered by an outside source.
+Ongoing maintenance and Your logistics/helper staff will be critical in keeping up 1 cleaning with ongoing cleaning and maintenance services.
+During the shelter operation, be sure that janitorial services are 1 provided to the extent resources are available.
+At a minimum, ensure waste and trash disposal are conducted 1 regularly.
 The facility where the shelter is located may have existing janitorial staff or contract support.
 Work with the property owner to determine responsibility between the facility and the shelter operations.
-Special consideration for cleaning and maintenance should appropriate materials, chemicals, and processes are used in these areas.
+Special consideration for cleaning and maintenance should be given to kitchen and showering facilities.
+Ensure L et Brien to Attenden und Showering fuentites.
+Elistic appropriate materials, chemicals, and processes are used in these areas.
 Ongoing operations Ensure documentation is kept updated about shelter residents entering and leaving the shelter, as well as daily shelter logs that are provided to the EOC.
 Each day, it is advised to have a meeting with shelter residents to provide updates to shelter schedule and any changes that may occur.
 Coordinate with the incident PIO to potentially have them available at these meetings to provide incident information.
 Continual Assessment Each day, assess shelter population, staffing, and supply needs.
 The number of residents will generally peak at the beginning of the incident and will taper off as residents are able to return to their homes or make other arrangements.
 Staffing and volunteer needs should be reduced appropriately.
 Closing The EOC will make the decision to close an overnight shelter.
 Upon closing, ensure the following steps are taken: Shelter staff and volunteers are debriefed, and information on areas for improvement and successes are captured for future improvement All documentation is complete and turned into the EOC The facility is cleaned and returned to the condition required by the property owner Equipment is returned to storage or the proper location Used supplies that are staged for sheltering are replaced